urakubo/UNI-EM/docs/Workflow2.md

 9. Select the postprocessing tab in the FFN dialogue (**Fig. 2a**).

-10. Confirm that the inferred segmentation file "seg-0_0_0.npz" was specified in the Target Inference File.
+10. Select the  that the inferred segmentation file "seg-0_0_0.npz" was specified in the Target Inference File.

 11. Set Output Filetype.
 The 8-bit color PNG style is recommended for visual inspection of the png files, and the 16-bit gray scale PNG style is recommended for further proofreading, 3D visualization, and annotation.